joemoose/dungeoneers.d20/docs/3 How to Play.md

 After taking STR damage, you must make a STR check.
 If the check succeeds, you’re still in action and can continue fighting.
 If you fail, you take **critical damage**.

-## Critical Damage
+### Critical Damage

-When you suffer critical damage, you are knocked unconscious and take an *Injured* burden.
+When you suffer critical damage, you are knocked unconscious and take a *Wounded* constraint.
 You remain unconscious until revived by an ally.
-Even after you’re revived, the *Injured* burden remains until it’s cleared.
+Even after you’re revived, the *Wounded* constraint remains until it’s cleared.

 If you’re left unconscious for an hour, your character dies.